 What is an adjustment?
 Why adjust?

-You have come to the chiropractor which means among providers you have come to the mechanic and if you are in the right place, it will be because we get you on the table and come to see that there is disfunction in your frame that we can improve and so in improving can successfully address the reason you are here.
-If you come in and you do not get better, what we did must have not worked.
-There are some exceptions to this like some elderly people with remarkable morbidities that are going to just continue to need ongoing care, but generally speaking the presentation that needs chiropractic care should be resolvable with chiropractic care.
+So, you have come to the chiropractor.
+This means that you have come to the mechanic among providers.
+If you are in the right place, it will be that we have found dysfunction that we will be able to correct.
+If you come to us and you do not get better, what we did may not be what you need.
+There are some exceptions to this like some elderly people with remarkable co-morbidities that are going to just continue to need ongoing care, but generally speaking the presentation that needs chiropractic care should be resolvable with chiropractic care.
 But what is an adjustment?

-If somehow we can improve the reason you are here in a way that it can stay improved or you can take it home and keep it improved, we can get rid of the disorder and possibly even get rid of me, the chiropractor.
-When that happens in here almost always it is a reflection of having needed an adjustment.
+If somehow we can improve your condition in such a way that it can stay improved and even take it home and keep it improved, you can get rid of your disorder and possibly even get rid of me, the chiropractor.
+When that happens in here almost always it is a reflection of having needed an adjustment and successfully staying adjusted

 What is an adjustment?

 The chiropractic adjustment is often described as an alignment.
 Alignment is very important in terms of your frame.
 If you have a bone back in place or “in line” there is no good pathway for it to “stay in place”….